-In conclusion, our model yielded respectable results on the Search_2 dataset, especially considering the fact that no particular adjustment was made to the model's parameters to optimize its target detection performance.
-The model used with these images, indeed, is the same as we have also used to detect psychophysical targets, traffic signs, pedestrians, and other objects.
+In conclusion, our model yielded respectable results on the Search2 dataset, especially considering the fact that no particular adjustment was made to the model's parameters in order to optimize its target detection performance.

-One important issue that needs to be addressed is that of the poor correlation between model and human search times.
-We hypothesized in this study that top-down, volitional attentional bias might actually have degraded human performance for this particular dataset, because trying to understand the scene and to willfully follow its structure was of no help in finding the target.
-A verification of this hypothesis should be possible once the scanpaths of human fixations during the search become available for the Search_2 dataset.
+One important issue which needs to be addressed however is that of the poor correlation between model and human search times.
+We hypothesized in this study that top-down, volitional attentional bias might actually have hurt humans with this particular dataset, because trying to understand the scene and to willfully follow its structure was of no help in finding the target.
+A verification of this hypothesis should be possible once the scanpaths of human fixations during the search become available for the Search2 dataset.